 Aspen Romania organized the 2011 Annual Economic Conference entitled "The Hunt for Red Herrings - Towards an Evidence-Based Approach to Competitiveness" with the aim to continue the series of debates regarding the future of the European economic governance, hosted by the Aspen Institute Romania.
-The event brought together 150 experts and high-ranking representatives from both the public and the private sector, on November 8, 2011.
+The event brought together 150 experts and high-ranking representatives from both the public and the private sector.

 The 2011 Annual Economic Conference organized by the Aspen Institute Romania follows the success of last year's edition - "Europe Competitive and Resilient: The Way Ahead for Economic Governance in Europe.
 An East to West Perspective".
 The event initiated a substantive debate on the causes of EU's current state and the perceived vulnerabilities of its Eastern members' economies.
 Also, it gave new momentum to the evaluation of competitive advantages and the role these countries have across the EU economy.

 The international conference in Bucharest addressed the issue of competitiveness, starting from the recognition that it is a notion that is as ill-defined, as it is overused.
 As the conference title states, we are keen to stay away from woolly jargon, aiming instead to focus on the most precise dimensions of this complex topic.
 With that goal in mind, we have divided the conference into three panels - legislation, regulation, and public policy.
 We seek not only to bring to light best practices in the area of competitiveness, but also to expose the all-too-frequent "red herrings" that have contributed to associating the topic with endless talk, as opposed to concrete results.